arrsh-kh/raw-transformer/README.md

 Transformers with no external libraries, not even numpy for python.

 Currently writing it in python for learning purposes and then will rewrite the same in C and then optimise it heavily with handwritten SIMD Assembly to get maximum CPU performance with the least traning time

+Pushing the python framework, Currently beauty with no brains.
+In progress of writing the gradient decent.